undix/ugai/README.md

 ================
 Most routers run with USB 2.0 with maximum support 500 mAh current, except WR1043ND ( 1.000 mAh).
 You nearly have no problem with USB Flashdisk 2.0 and maybe have a problem with USB 3.1 flahdisk.

 When you buy (also obsolute) HDD, please aware with technical data writen in the HDD.
-You will find trouble if choose cheap HDD that need 1 A (ussualy above 250GB) and just plug into USB 2.0 on your router.
-If you insist to use HDD above 250GB, you need USB hub that capable to support independent power to support your hardisk.
+You will find trouble if choose cheap HDD that need 1 A (ussualy above 250GB) and just plug into USB 2.0 on your router except for WR1043ND.
+If you insist to use HDD above 250GB, you need USB hub that capable to support independent power to your hardisk.
+Please consider using WR1043ND if you are using hardisk to avoid new cost.

 Problem with Calibre Desktop App
 ================================